whtns/big_sur_app/docs/contributing.rst

 Medium
 ******

-Adding or updating some of documentation for MiCV would be a more advanced way to contribute, and for users new to the collaborative open-source software scene could be a great way to dip your feet into the world of ``git``, as you'll need to:
+Adding or updating some of documentation for BigSuR would be a more advanced way to contribute, and for users new to the collaborative open-source software scene could be a great way to dip your feet into the world of ``git``, as you'll need to:

-- Fork the MiCV repository to your github account
+- Fork the BigSuR repository to your github account
-- Clone your fork of the MiCV repository to your computer
+- Clone your fork of the BigSuR repository to your computer
 - Make your changes to the docs (``_.rst`` files)
 - Commit those changes
 - Push those changes up to your own github repository
-- Make a pull request to merge your forked MiCV repository with the main one
+- Make a pull request to merge your forked BigSuR repository with the main one

 This process is easier once you've done it a few times, but can be quite daunting for someone just wanting to fix a typo.
 Nevertheless, if you're feeling up to it, we encourage you to give it a shot and welcome your future pull requests!